Dye-Sublimation Photo Printer Buyer's Guide

 Hi, I'm Iliyan — Photomart's Master Technician

 I have been repairing and servicing dye-sublimation printers here at Photomart for 25 years.
-Every model on this page has come through my workshop at some point.
+I hold official certifications from leading printer manufacturers and have worked with all major brands.
 This guide is my honest account of each one — what it does well, who it genuinely suits, and where it falls short.
 There is no fluff here.
 If you have a question after reading it, call us and you will likely end up speaking to me or someone on my team.

 Photomart, Ellerman House, Enfield | 0208 527 6006